ZEISS-PiWeb/PiWeb-Import-Sdk/docs/plugin_fundamentals/3_plugin_type.md

 Auto Importer takes over the complete data synchronization with PiWeb.

-The module must provide a file grouping logic and the parser.
+The plug-in must provide a file grouping logic and the parser.
 The task of the parser is to generate a logical tree that maps the measurement data so that it can be imported.

 ![Auto Importer import format](../../assets/images/plugin_fundamentals/3_ai_format.png "Auto Importer import format")